 “When I love a woman everything is torn apart, everything, including the woman, including my paintings, including myself.
 Over this, I have no control.

 PICASSO is a revealing portrait of the greatest artist of the twentieth century, his unremitting and unshakeable creative drive, his life and his loves.
-The Spanish painter, sculptor, ceramicist, printmaker and poet’s impact on twentieth century Western culture is immeasurable.
+The Spanish painter, sculptor, ceramicist, printmaker and poet’s impact on 20th-century Western culture is immeasurable.

 Co-artistic director of the Playground, Anthony Biggs, commented: